NavyaG-lab/Tech-writer/itaipu/create_basic_dataset.md

 Create it using `Scala` as the language and the `enginees-cluster` as the cluster.

-In Databricks, if you want to use another language that isn't the deafault, you can simply begin your block with %name_of_language.
+In Databricks, if you want to use another language that isn't the default, you can simply begin your block with %name_of_language.
 In here, let us create a simple query to check on calls from Ouvidoria.
 It will be our example throughout the rest of the tutorial.

 ```sql
 %sql